 That’s where we come in!
-Our guide to CAS latency details everything you need to know, from what it is, how it’s measured, to which latency is best.
+Our guide to RAM CAS latency details everything you need to know, from what it is, how it’s measured, to which latency is best.
 We’ve also picked out a few cheeky RAM upgrades at the end, for reasons…

 Whilst shopping for your next RAM upgrade, you’ll have certainly heard the phrase ‘CAS Latency’ mentioned once or twice.
 Knowing what CAS latency means and why it’s important for performance is crucial for ensuring your PC is equipped with everything you need for gaming, streaming, and content creation.